By Lea Hartman on | No Comments

 This will likely only come into play if taking a selfie (which I take a lot of with my children) as images from that camera are a lower resolution and tend to suffer in sharpness and noise.

-You can make all the same adjustments, but keep in mind that if you’re used to working with RAW files, your smartphone’s jpeg images may respond slightly differently to the presets.
+You can make all the same adjustments, but keep in mind that if you are used to working with RAW files, your smartphone’s jpeg images may respond slightly differently to the presets.

 Smartphone cameras have come a long way.
-Not only do we now have large, high resolution images to work with, the newest smartphones are even diving into depth of field and portrait lighting adjustments.
-That’s pretty amazing.
-Mobile phones stopped being just phones a long time ago.
+Not only do we now have large, high resolution images to work with, the newest smartphones are even diving into depth of field and portrait lighting adjustments, which is pretty amazing.
+Mobile phones are no long just simple phones with simple cameras.

 Edited with Calypso from the Pretty Film Bohemian Collection

 Edited with Harvest Moon from the Sugar and Spice Collection